ria18405/Microtasks/Microtask3/README.md

 	The UUID will be the SHA1 of the concatenation of the values from the list.
 The separator between these values is ':'.
-    Each value must be a non-empty string, otherwise, the function will raise an exception.
+    Each value must be a non-empty string, otherwise, the function will raise an exception. uuid is used to uniquely identify a Perceval item.

 7. What is the meaning of the JSON attribute ```search_fields```?

+	Search fields contain information of our request item fetched by Perceval.
 By default, search_fields contains the id of the item ('item_id': item_id_value).
 However, each backend can set extra search fields using the dict EXTRA_SEARCH_FIELDS.
+For example, Github has owner,repo as additional search fields of an item, along with item id as default search fields.
+	The search fields expose some attributes (and their values) that are useful to perform searches.
+Thus, they simplify the life of the users that are not requested to inspect the content of the Perceval `data` attribute.

 8. What is stored in the attribute ```data``` of each JSON document produced by Perceval?